Finding Gold in Colorado Historic Sites & Modern Prospecting Honey Holes

 As a affiliate marketer I get fees if you buy certain products through my website.
 I ONLY recommend things I've used extensively and love.
 If you like the info here, please do buy through the links here, it's the only thing that covers the costs of building & running the site and it won't cost you extra.

 Beginner’s panning kit: I go with Garrett because too many of the others include pans you’ll eventually toss aside in favor of something better.
 Garrett makes a whole line of well designed, popular pans (I mention one below which isn’t in the kit but is a nice addition.)
 Check out the Garrett kit here.
 Side comment: here’s a great video from Dan Hurd on gold panning.
 Skip to the 5-minute mark to see him start the panning process if you are impatient lol!
+For your first sluice see my thoughts on Geo Sluice and Dream Mat products below.
+Either one is a great choice, but the affordability of the Geo Sluice often makes it a first choice for new folks.

 In-stream Sluices: I recommend sluice without metal riffles.
-My favorite used to be something from the8X38 Compact Combo Sluice Box Angus Mackirk line but those are no longer available.
-After some testing, I got a Dream Mat multi-sluice which I absolutely love.
-It seems to hold onto the gold better than the McKirk when water levels vary and is almost as quick to clean out.
-It can also be run with unclassified material without losing gold – which is the “holy grail” of sluices as far as I am concerned!
+After a bunch of sluice testing, I got a Dream Mat multi-sluice which I absolutely love.
+It seems to hold onto the gold better than many other sluices when water levels vary and is almost as quick to clean out.
+It can also be run with unclassified material without losing gold – which is the “holy grail” of sluices as far as I am concerned – you know I just HATE classifying!
 Making the switch to the Dream Mat sluice feeding unclassified material has increased my production by quite a bit.
 Here is the link to get a Dream Mat for yourself.
 The exact sluice I bought and now run regularly is the 10×38 Compact Combo Mat Sluice.
-Here’s a link to the slightly smaller version of the same thing which costs a bit less: 8×38 Compact Combo Mat Sluice If you want the exact one I use, just scroll to the bottom of that page to see the 10×38 version.
+Here’s a link to the slightly smaller version of the same thing which costs a bit less: 8×38 Compact Combo Mat Sluice If you want the exact sluice I use, just scroll to the bottom of that page to see the 10×38 version.
 Don’t feel compelled to buy the same one I have of course, they make lots of great sluices.
+For higher water-flow conditions, I favor I suggest getting a larger Dream Mat product, such as this one.
+But, whichever one you choose, use this discount code KS$5

 By the way, I also use this Dream Mat in my Gold Cube along with the standard-issue vortex mats.

-Drywashers: In 2016 I switched from a big Keene 151 (worked fine but far too big for 1-2 people) to the very backpack-able Whippet Drywasher.
+Dry washers: In 2016 I switched from a big Keene 151 (worked fine but far too big for 1-2 people) to the very backpack-able Whippet Drywasher.
 At under 15 pounds (including the battery!) its exceptionally easy to get to the dig site, even if you have a long hike from the road.
 Being a battery operated, puffer-style machine its quiet and pleasant to work around for hours.
 With a hopper which holds almost 5 gallons of material, it’ll keep up with you as you dig!
-Finally, the precision design means it catches much more fine gold (-50 mesh and even the -100 mesh which almost all other drywashers miss) than the big Keene I used to run.
+Finally, the precision design means it catches much more fine gold (-50 mesh and even the -100 mesh which almost all other dry washers miss) than the big Keene I used to run.
 Expensive, precision made, light weight, worth it…but no longer available unless you find a used one.
 Can’t find a used one?
-Then I recommend getting a small, light weight, battery powered, puffer style machine.
-Drywashers eat a lot of dirt very quickly this means even the smaller units will keep up with you.
+Then I recommend getting a small, lightweight, battery powered, puffer style machine.
+Dry washers eat a lot of dirt very quickly this means even the smaller units will keep up with you.
 Light weight means you can go over the hill to the next gully, that others are reluctant to trek to, with their heavier gear.
 Here’s an example https://www.keene.store/?Screen=PROD&Product_Code=DW212V

 Finish Processing Gear: Take a look at this post on what to use and how to do your finish processing of your concentrates without fancy equipment. https://findinggoldincolorado.com/finish-processing-your-concentrates-after-a-day-of-digging/